Intrapartum Fetal Monitoring

 Internal or direct FHR monitoring is performed with the attachment of a spiral fetal electrode to the presenting part to obtain electrocardiographic data directly.
 In common usage, the spiral electrode is referred to as a scalp electrode because cephalic presentations greatly outnumber breech presentations.
 However, the spiral electrode works equally well regardless of the presenting part to which it is attached.
 The electrode is enclosed within a stiff plastic insertion sheath for application.
 Before application of the electrode, membranes must be ruptured, either spontaneously or surgically, and the cervix must be dilated at least 1 to 2 cm.
 Some knowledge of the fetal presentation is required before placement of the spiral electrode to obviate the possibility of application to the fetal face, eyelid, or other vulnerable facial structure.
 After application, the insertion sheath is removed, the wire is attached to the distal portion of a cable attached to the patient's leg, and the proximal portion of the cable is connected to the monitoring system.

 To some extent, sophisticated interpretation of FHR monitor strips is an art rather than an exact science.
-Because of this subjective and sometimes controversial nature of FHR interpretation, the National Institute of Child Health and Human Development convened a workshop to develop standardized, unambiguous, quantitated definitions for interpretation of intrapartum FHR tracings.
+Because of this subjective and sometimes controversial nature of FHR interpretation, the National Institute of Child Health and Human Development convened a research planning workshop to develop standardized, unambiguous, quantitated definitions for interpretation of intrapartum FHR tracings.
 By so doing, the predictive value of intrapartum EFM can be assessed in prospective trials in a more reproducible manner.
 It is hoped that this initiative will ultimately yield data that facilitate FHR monitor strip interpretation in an evidence-based manner.
-Interested readers should consult the workshop’s report to review the detailed, standardized definitions published in 1997.14 Since that time, the Joint Commission on Accreditation of Healthcare Organizations (JACHO) endorsed the NICHD guidelines in 2004 and ACOG endorsed the NICHD guidelines in 2005.
+Interested readers should consult the workshop's report to review the detailed, standardized definitions published in 1997.10

 Currently, intrapartum EFM is best viewed as a screening test to confirm fetal well-being rather than a diagnostic test confirming fetal compromise.
 Clinical factors, stage of labor, evolution of a particular pattern, and the characteristics of the entire FHR monitor strip must influence any given interpretation.
 No single method of classification or interpretation, regardless of its complexity, can be expected to provide clear guidelines for the management of borderline or difficult-to-classify patterns.
 Finally, because the status of the fetus during the labor process is dynamic, the data produced by intrapartum EFM are continuous, and the FHR strips must be examined on an ongoing basis.